harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/multiple-argo-to-single-harness.md

 ---
-title: Map Argo projects to Harness GitOps projects
+title: Map Argo projects to Harness projects for Bring Your Own Argo
-description: This topic describes how to manage multiple Argo CD projects within one Harness Project.
+description: This topic describes how to map existing Argo CD projects to Harness projects for Bring Your Own Argo CD (BYOA).
 sidebar_position: 1
 helpdocs_topic_id: gzw782fcqz
 helpdocs_category_id: 013h04sxex